NebulaGraph Database Architecture — A Bird’s Eye View

 Stateless Query Layer

-Each individual Query Service host runs a stateless query engine.
+As to the Query Service, each individual Query Service host runs a stateless query engine.
 The Query Service hosts will never communicate with each other.
-They only read the meta information from the Meta Service and interact with Storage Service.
+They only read the meta information from the Meta Service and interact with the Storage Service.

 Each query engine takes the request from the client, parses the statement, and generates an Abstract Syntax Tree (AST).
 Then the AST will be handed over to the execution planner and the optimizer.
 The final AST will be passed to the executors.